jcmdln/infranetic/README.md

 1. Prepare the host system

     Install the base system package dependencies:

     ```sh
     $ sudo dnf install -y dnf-plugins-core gcc krb5-devel libguestfs-tools-c \
-        libvirt libvirt-devel libxml2-devel libxslt-devel make ruby-devel \
+        libvirt libvirt-client libvirt-devel libxml2-devel libxslt-devel make \
-        vagrant vagrant-libvirt
+        ruby-devel vagrant vagrant-libvirt
     ```

     Add your user to the 'libvirt' group so you won't have to build as root:

     ```sh
     $ sudo gpasswd -a $USER libvirt